TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 3.1.0**
+- Hopefully temporary fixing the issue of being kicked by Innersloth servers for regular kills, until Innersloth fixes it on their side.
+- **NOTE:** Do not combine modded and unmodded versions of the game (even if you don't activate anything).
+Because of the kicking fix, your kills won't be performed for players that do not share the exact same modded version.
+- Bug fix: Bounty Hunter kills do not result in players being kicked anymore
 - Add new option: Allow Parallel MedBay Scans
 - Add new [Guesser](#guesser) option: "Guesses Visible In Ghost Chat"
 - Add new [Guesser](#guesser) option: "Guesses Ignore The Medic Shield".
 If this option is set to false, no matter what the Guesser guessed, no one will die and the shielded player/Medic might be notified